nathanemyers-dev/ai-computational-memory/problem-statement/examples.md

 Examples of user impact

-AI systems today have the technical ability to maintain continuity, but vendors force a full reset every session because retained memory would be classified as advisory activity under current regulatory rules.
-This creates real friction for users and prevents AI from operating at its potential.
+AI systems today have the technical ability to maintain continuity, but vendors force a full reset every session because retained memory can be classified as advisory activity under current regulatory rules.
+The system must prevent the formation of advisory state, not only advisory output.
+When retention itself creates regulatory risk, the system drops the packet without surfacing a warning.
+This silent failure is structural and reflects the absence of a defined category for safe persistence.

+Continuity breaks for three independent reasons.
+Advisory guardrails prevent the system from retaining information that could later produce regulated guidance.
+Retention eligibility rules reject packets that are not identity, preference, or long term relevant.
+Interpretation heuristics classify some packets as conversational or instruction-like and drop them to avoid forming durable state.
+These gates operate at the memory boundary, so failures do not surface warnings.

 Examples include:

 "When I build a model to help me evaluate an exit stock price, the system triggers advisory guardrails even though I am not asking AI to make a decision.
 I only want continuity so I can adjust inputs and compare outcomes."